How Prague Has Changed Over The Years

 This is still a part of the culture but not to foreigners anymore.
 When walking into a restaurant you would greeted by a server who would say "Prosim" at least 5 times in 5 different tones before you would even get your English menu.
 Today the server/waiter will normally recognise that you are an English speaking tourist or expat and cut out the "Prosim" routine.
 I miss it though.

-Shops or Potraviny's had very a bad variety and you had to go to speciality shops called a drogerie to buy cleaning products and the lekarna to buy toiletries.
-Now the Vietnamese Potraviny's now offer a greater variety of products, somethings been even cheaper than the large supermarkets.
+Shops or Potravinys had very a bad variety and you had to go to speciality shops called a Drogerie to buy cleaning products and the Lekarna to buy toiletries.
+Now Vietnamese Potravinys now offer a greater variety of products, some things been even cheaper than the large supermarkets.

 A lot of Chinese restaurants in Prague were actually run by the Vietnamese.
-In mid 2000s, a lot of Chinese restaurants converted to Vietnamese restaurants and even more Vietnamese restaurants opened up in Prague and the Czech Republic serving the finest Pho and fresh spring rolls.
+In the mid-2000s, a lot of Chinese restaurants converted to Vietnamese restaurants and even more Vietnamese restaurants opened up in Prague and the Czech Republic serving the finest Pho and fresh spring rolls.
 Some of the best Vietnamese Restaurants in the world are located in Prague.
-One of the best is Pho Tuanlan (Fast food Service and stand up eating inside or outside on the terrace) beside Jiřího z Poděbrad Metro stop.
+One of the best is Pho Tuanlan (Fast food Service and stand-up eating inside or outside on the terrace) beside Jiřího z Poděbrad Metro stop.

-There are many different types of vegetarian and vegan restaurants popping up in all over Prague.
-I thought it would never happen because the Czechs in general are such a meat eating nation.
+There are many different types of vegetarian and vegan restaurants popping up all over Prague.
+I thought it would never happen because the Czechs in general are such a meat-eating nation.

 The traditional "Hospoda" and beer halls are becoming few and fewer.
-The early 2000's saw the emergence of more and more cocktail bars.
-Today with many newer bars are trending towards serving and/or brewing a micro brewed beer.
+The early 2000s saw the emergence of more and more cocktail bars.
+Today with many newer bars in Prague are trending towards serving and/or brewing micro-brewed beer.